2016 Normandy church attack: Attack

 At about 9:45 am on 26 July 2016, two men wielding knives and a handgun entered the 16th-century church of Saint-Étienne-du-Rouvray as Mass was being held.
 Hamel, three nuns, and two parishioners were taken hostage and ordered to sit together in a group.
 One attacker wore a fake explosive belt and the other wore a backpack made to look like it carried a bomb.
 The handgun was later described as an "old, non-functioning pistol".

 A hostage said the attackers filmed themselves and "did a sort of sermon" at the altar in Arabic.
 On the recording, which was later found by police, the attackers also shouted "you Christians are eliminating us".

 The attackers forced Hamel to kneel at the foot of the altar and then slit his throat while screaming "Allahu akbar".
 Hamel had tried to resist, pushing his attackers away with his feet while saying "go away, Satan".
 Another hostage, an 86-year-old parishioner, was ordered to photograph or film the priest after he had been killed.
 The attackers then knifed him, leaving him critically wounded.
 The other hostages were largely unhurt.
 After the killing, the two men talked with the nuns about the Koran.
 One also warned "as long as there are bombs on Syria, we will continue our attacks".

 During the killing, one nun hostage ran outside without the perpetrators noticing.
 She stopped a passing motorist, who alerted the police.
 After police arrived at the church, they tried to negotiate with the two men through a small window opening on to the sacristy.
-Armed police then tried to enter the church and end the siege, but the attackers had lined the hostages up in front of the door, as human shields.
+Armed police then tried to enter the church and end the siege, but the attackers had lined the hostages up in front of the door.
 At about 10:45 am, the hostages fled the church, followed by the two attackers.
 One wielding a handgun, they charged at police shouting "Allahu akbar" and were shot dead by officers from Rouen's Research and Intervention Brigade.

 Within hours of the attack, the ISIL-linked Amaq News Agency said that the attack was carried out by two "soldiers" from the group, in response to ISIL's general call to attack countries of the coalition fighting it.
 On 27 July, Amaq published a video of the two perpetrators pledging allegiance to Abu Bakr al-Baghdadi.